 Mr. Dube did not notify RBC of his potential disability claim until March 9, 2012 and did not submit a claim for long-term disability (“LTD”) benefits to RBC until June 5, 2013.
 In other words, he gave late notice of his claim to RBC.
 As a result, RBC denied LTD benefits.
 Mr. Dube brought a lawsuit to claim the benefits and RBC responded by arguing that the case should be thrown out because of the missed notice period.

-At the Ontario Court of Appeal it was held that Mr. Dube was entitled to what is termed “relief from forfeiture.”
+The Ontario Court of Appeal held that Mr. Dube was entitled to what is termed “relief from forfeiture.”
 In other words, even though he had not complied with a term of the policy, he was still entitled to long term disability benefits.

-Factors that the court will consider when deciding whether to grant relief from forfeiture are the 1) conduct of the person applying for benefits 2) the seriousness of the breach and 3) the value of benefits in comparison to the damage caused by the breach.
 When assessing the conduct of the insured, the court will examine the reasons why the notice was late.
 When assessing the seriousness of the breach, the court will look at whether there has been prejudice to the insurance company.
-What medical evidence is available or lacking because the insurance company was not able to investigate the claim?
+What medical evidence is available or lacking because the insurance company was not able to investigate the claim earlier?
 Finally, the court will consider the value of the benefits claimed, compared to the seriousness of any prejudice claimed by the insurance company.

-For more information about long term disability claims claims handled by Sean Giovannetti, click here.
+For more information about long term disability claims handled by Sean Giovannetti, click here.